Miguel-Andrade-Cruz/Emprest/ReadMe/README.md

  - Create a new account type;
  - Create a new Client type;

+## Develop on Emprest
+To ensure that your improvement on Emprest will work, Follow the instructions below to:
+ - Add a new bank;
+ - Create a new account type;
+ - Create a new Client type;

 ### Adding a new bank

- 1. Go to  src/model/Bank/Derivatives and create a new folder with the name ofyour bank.
+ 1. Go to  src/model/Bank/Derivatives and create a new folder with the name of your bank.

  2. Import the classes `Manager` and `Bank` to your file.

- 3. Add the `BANK_ID`,  `Manager` and `Safe`  properties.
+ 3. Add the `BANK_ID`,  `loanService`, `Manager` and `Safe`  properties.

- 4. Instanciate a `Manager` on the construct method.
+ 4. Instanciate a `Manager` and a `LoanService` on the construct method.

  5. Add the new features you want.

+ 6. Create a new `Account` and `AccountInterface` child classes so the user can acess your new feature.

+ 7. Overwrite the construct method to implement the new child classes instead of the default classes.